Elikill58/Positivity/README.md

 ## How to install ?

-Pre-requis:
-- Website server (apache/nginx/...)
-- PhP
-- PDO extension enabled in PhP config

-1) Clone the git (or download the data)
-2) Put all content in your website folder (in `/var/www/html` by default, on linux).
-3) Now, go at http://your-website.com/config and config your server.
-4) Everything done !
+You can find a complete install and first configuration wiki [here](https://github.com/Elikill58/Positivity/wiki/How-to-install-and-configure-%3F).

 ## How to use ?

-You can connect to the website, and see informations.

-If you have moderator, you can create users.
+To know how to use Positivity and see some example of content, you can find a wiki [here](https://github.com/Elikill58/Positivity/wiki/How-to-use-%3F).

-## Build Setup
+## For developers: Build Setup

 ``` bash
 # install dependencies